kilpkonn/msc-thesis/main.typ

 Mimer @mimer is another proof assistant tool for Agda that attempts to adresss some of the shortcomings in Agsy.
 As of February 2024, Mimer has become part of Agda#footnote(link("https://github.com/agda/agda/pull/6410")) and will be released as a replacement for Agsy.
 #todo("see if direct quote")
-Mimer is designed to handle many small synthesis problems rather than complex ones as compared to Agsy.
+"Mimer is designed to handle many small synthesis problems rather than complex ones" @mimer.
-Mimer also doesn't perform case splits to reduce the search space.
+Mimer is less powerful than Agsy as it doesn't perform case splits but on the other hand it is designed to be more rubust.
-Otherwise the main algorithm closely follows the one used in Agsy and described in @agsy.
+Other than not using case splits and the main algorithm follows the one used in Agsy and described in @agsy.

 The main differences to original Agsy implementation are:
 1. Mimer uses memoization to avoid searching for same term multiple times.